 Explaining arrhythmia: What you need to know about symptoms and treatments

-As the director of the University of Chicago Medicine Center for Arrhythmia Care and an expert in the management of heart rhythm disorders, I concentrate on advanced therapies for complex arrhythmias, namely atrial fibrillation and ventricular tachycardia.
-In particular, I specialize in catheter ablation, which offers the possibility to cure common heart conditions.
+At the University of Chicago Medicine Center for Arrhythmia Care, our team concentrates on advanced therapies for complex arrhythmias, namely atrial fibrillation and ventricular tachycardia.
+In particular, we specialize in catheter ablation, which offers the possibility to cure common heart conditions.

 What are heart arrhythmias?

 Heart arrhythmias occur when the heart beats too quickly, too slowly or irregularly.
-Sometimes, it's just a single skipped beat, but there are also sustained arrhythmias lasting more than 30 seconds that can occur for hours or days, even years.
-Occasionally, the heart’s electrical signals get caught in a little short-circuit loop — those can be little flutters called atrial flutter or ventricular tachycardia.
-Atrial fibrillation (AFib), the most common abnormal sustained heart rhythm disturbance across the globe, is characterized by fast, irregular beats that start in the upper heart chambers.
-AFib can make your heart prone to blood clots because its organized contractions have gone astray.
-This also can promote the development of, or exacerbate, heart failure.
+Remember that a heart arrhythmia is different from a heart attack.
+Heart arrhythmias are caused by electrical problems.
+Sometimes, it's just a single skipped beat, but arrhythmias can last minutes, hours, days and possibly years.
+Occasionally, the heart’s electrical signals get caught in a little short-circuit loop.
+These type of arrhythmias include paroxysmal supraventricular tachycardia (PSVT) atrial flutter and ventricular tachycardia.
+Atrial fibrillation (AFib), the most common abnormal heart rhythm disturbance across the globe, is characterized by fast, irregular heartbeats that start in the upper heart chambers.
+AFib can make the heart prone to blood clots because its organized contractions have gone astray, increasing the risk for stroke.
+AFib also can promote the development of, or exacerbate, congestive heart failure.

 What causes arrhythmias?

-Arrhythmias can be caused by pre-existing conditions like coronary artery disease, diabetes, heart failure or high blood pressure.
-They also can be worsened by lifestyle choices — things like smoking, excessive alcohol consumption or stress.
+Arrhythmias can be caused by pre-existing conditions like coronary artery disease, diabetes, sleep apnea, heart failure or high blood pressure.
+Arrhythmias are also associated with the natural aging of the heart and its electrical system.
+They can be worsened by lifestyle choices — things like smoking, excessive alcohol consumption, obesity or stress.
 There are many different causes, so that's why it’s important to get an accurate diagnosis by seeing a heart rhythm specialist.

 What are the symptoms of an arrhythmia?

 It depends on the arrhythmia: If your heart rate is too slow, you can feel tired, dizzy or even faint.
 If your heart rate is too fast, it can feel like your heart is racing or pounding in the chest.
-Some patients can be desensitized to abnormal heart rhythms, however.
-They’ll come in tired and say, ‘I just can't walk as far as I used to.’
-Some feel their heart pound every beat.
-So, everything from feeling nothing to fatigue, shortness of breath, heart pounding and fainting is the spectrum of what we see with arrhythmias.
-Part of the art of medicine is distinguishing people who actually have symptoms from those who have no symptoms at all.
+Some patients can be desensitized to abnormal heart rhythms.
+Fatigue and poor exercise tolerance are common symptoms of many arrhythmias.
+So everything from feeling nothing to fatigue, shortness of breath, heart pounding and fainting is the spectrum of what we see with arrhythmias.

 How serious is a heart arrhythmia?

-If you feel an occasional skip in your heart — that’s called a heart palpitation — that’s usually something innocent and benign.
+If you feel an occasional skip in your heart —called a heart palpitation — often it’s something innocent and benign.
 A real warning sign for an arrhythmia, however, is fainting.
 If you lose consciousness, that's something that needs to be evaluated by a doctor.
 An irregular heartbeat can be a symptom of an underlying problem like heart disease.
-There’s also greater recognition now that an arrhythmia, if untreated and sustained, can itself lead to heart failure.
+There’s also greater recognition now that an arrhythmia, if untreated and long-lasting, can itself lead to heart failure.
 Fast heart rhythms and heart rates can actually create heart failure.
 Often, this is fully reversible by correcting the electrical problem.

 How do we treat arrhythmias?